Observations from the UW Huskies’ third practice of the spring

 - Junior Richard Newton missed his second practice of the spring Saturday for unspecified reasons, a day after he participated on Friday.
 Redshirt freshman tight end Mason West also sat out his third consecutive practice, though he attended and watched from the sideline.

-- Senior placekicker Peyton Henry connected on both of his field goal attempts during scrimmage drills on Saturday, with junior Tim Horn going 1-1 as well.
+- Senior kicker Peyton Henry connected on both of his field-goal attempts during scrimmage drills on Saturday, with junior Tim Horn make his only attempt as well.

 - Junior cornerback Trent McDuffie again served as UW’s starting punt returner Saturday.

-- UW athletics director Jen Cohen attended Saturday’s practice.
+- UW athletic director Jen Cohen attended Saturday’s practice.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.